(klik hier voor de Nederlandse versie)

-I am an experienced, professional and passionate piano tuner from Utrecht.
-I work at theaters, dance schools and at people’s homes.
+I am an experienced, professional and passionate piano tuner based in Utrecht.
+I work at theaters, music schools and at people’s homes.
 I will only be satisfied when you are too.

 Curious what customers say about me?
 You can read it here.

 You can also contact me for minor repairs (like sticking keys or repairing a broken string), an assessment report for purchase purposes or for piano action regulation.

 The piano tuning takes at about 1 to 1,5 hours.

 I charge € 90,- for a regular piano tuning service, VAT included.
 Within a distance of 15 kilometers from zip code 3515 EN there are no travel expenses, outside this range I charge 0,69 ct/km back and forth and additional parking costs, if any.

 Click here for a complete summary of the price list.

 If you want to know more about piano tuning, please click the ‘tuning a piano’ box below.
 There is also a frequently asked questions section on this page.

 Do you have any questions or do you want to make an appointment?
 Please click on the button below, I am at your service.

 His knowledge and skills are clearly visible in everything he does while performing his work.Renée Arntz